 Emergency Response Training and Drills

-Emergency Management and the Office of Safety and Security staff, along with members of the College’s Safety and Emergency Response Committee (SERC) take part in training exercises that enhance their crisis response knowledge and skills.
+Emergency Management and the Office of Public Safety staff, along with members of the College’s Safety and Emergency Response Committee (SERC) take part in training exercises that enhance their crisis response knowledge and skills.
 Examples include: FEMA Incident Command System for Higher Education, Active Shooter Response, and Workplace Violence Response and Prevention.
 Our Security officers have extensive backgrounds in law enforcement at the state or local level, and/or have significant experience in emergency management and critical incident response.

 - All of the College’s full-time safety and security officers complete Incident Command System (ICS 100) training – an eight-hour course that trains responders for involvement in incidents that require multiple-agency involvement, such as fires, floods, storms, criminal acts and crime scene investigations, terrorist acts, and search and rescue missions.